 For the term of Customer’s license to the Prospect Engine under the Agreement.

 As described in the Agreement and the applicable Order Form for the Prospect Engine.

 Purpose(s) of the data transfer and further processing

-To utilize Terminus’ Services as set forth in the Agreement and the applicable Order Form.
+To utilize Terminus’ Prospect Engine as set forth in the Agreement and the applicable Order Form.

 The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period

 For the term of Customer’s license to the Prospect Engine under the Agreement.